orlof/dcpu-admiral/README.md

   <dd>
     <p>
       Without argument return immediately the next key typed from keyboard buffer, or 0 if the buffer is empty.
 If int is specified return true if the specified key is down or false otherwise.
+      Note that ASCII keyboard supports only modifier keys to be tested separately: Shift (0x90), Control (0x91) and Alt (0x92).
     </p>
   </dd>
 </dl>